Registration and Reporting - Charities and Charitable Trusts

 Soliciting Charity Registration and Reporting

 Annual Reporting.
 Every soliciting charity must annually submit a report on its operations and activities.
 Charities that file IRS Form 990 should attach it to their annual report.
 Charities that file a shortened version of Form 990 (e.g., Form 990-EZ, 990-PF, or 990-N) must complete the financial statement portion of the annual report.
 A charity’s Form 990 or financial statement (whichever is applicable) must be complete, accurate, and GAAP compliant.
-The report must be executed pursuant to a resolution of the board of directors and must be signed by two officers.
+All schedules must be attached to Forms 990 excluding Schedule B. Please do not submit to the AGO Schedule B or any other schedules of contributors to the organization.
+See Minn.
+Stat. sec.
+309.53, subd.
+2. The report must be executed pursuant to a resolution of the board of directors and must be signed by two officers.
 The deadline for filing an annual report is July 15 of each year if the charity’s books are kept on a calendar year basis, or the 15th day of the seventh month following the close of the charity’s fiscal year if its books are kept on a fiscal year basis.
 The charity must pay a $25 fee with filing its annual report, and a $50 late fee if the complete report is not filed by the deadline.
 Minn.
 Stat. § 309.53.